 You may wish to use the figures we sell, or cut out a number of "people" from card stock or construction paper.
 Draw clothes on them to look like the characters you are studying, and paste them on the timeline in the right place.

+Some people prefer a less graphic approach and simply use color markers, pens, and pencils to write on their timeline the names and dates of significant events, persons, etc.

+Whatever method you use, we believe your sense of history will be enhanced if you maintain this discipline throughout the year.

+Note to Mom or Dad: If you are following the 4-day schedule, not all timeline figures will be used.

+Markable Map

-Some people prefer a less graphic approach and simply use color markers, pens, and pencils to write on their timeline the names and dates of significant events, persons, etc. Whatever method you use, we believe your sense of history will be enhanced if you maintain this discipline throughout the year.
-Markable Map Sonlight's geography program weaves throughout the year with assignments from almost every book you study.
-It is designed to demonstrate to your students the importance of map skills while enhancing the learning adventure.
+Sonlight's geography program weaves throughout the year with assignments from almost every book you study.
+It is designed to demonstrate to your student the importance of map skills while enhancing the learning adventure.
 We provide map suggestions from the assigned reading in the History, Readers, and Read-Aloud Guides.
-Look for the symbol on the schedule page.
+Look for the \$\mathbb{S}\$ symbol on the schedule page.
 This will alert you to a map assignment at the beginning of that day's Study Guide notes.
 Use the key in the Study Guide (see sample below) to find each location on the map(s) following each book's Study Guide.
 Then your children can note each location on your Markable Map using a washable pen.
 (We recommend Vis-a-Vis® pens.
-If you should accidentally use a non-washable marker, rubbing alcohol can remove those errant marks.)
+If you should accidentally use a non-washable marker, "Josa" posted on our forums that rubbing alcohol can remove those errant marks.)